Welcome to ABCN.org

 The American Board of Clinical Neurophysiology, Inc. (formerly The American Board of Qualification in Electroencephalography, Inc.) was founded in 1946 by Herbert Jasper, M.D.
 It is one of the oldest free-standing Boards for medical certification.

-Track Options:
+Exam Options:

-• General Clinical Neurophysiology
+• General Central Clinical Neurophysiology

 • Epilepsy Monitoring